csa-ge/jobs.csa.ge/rules.md

 # I what to refer somebody, what can I do?

-If you want to refer someone (either a potential employer or a potential employee) who you meets our criteria, get in touch will any of the admins, we will gladly consider them, but we don't make any promises.
+If you want to refer someone (either a potential employer or a potential employee) who you think meets our criteria, get in touch will any of the admins, we will gladly consider them, but we don't make any promises.

 # Do you have any information privacy rules?

 As a rule of thumb, we share almost all information publicly.
-We believe openness is a very goodt thing.
+We believe openness is a very good thing.

 So be advised, if you have some kind of information you are not willing to share publicly, please make it very clear and very explicit with our admins.